 Cheri Fidler, Director, Center for Healthier Communities

 Cheri Fidler, MEd, HHP, is the Director of the Center for Healthier Communities at Rady Children’s Hospital, San Diego and also leads the hospital’s Employee Wellness Initiative.
 With more than thirty-five years of experience in community development, education and training, planning, program design and evaluation, project management and human services administration, Cheri has spent the past 28 years at Rady Children’s.
 During this time she has provided leadership for both large-scale community health programs and targeted health improvement initiatives; public policy recommendations and collaboration with numerous community partners.
 She conceived and launched the Center for Healthier Communities in 1996, to tackle key child health issues – healthy nutrition and physical activity, immunizations, childhood injuries, oral health, tobacco exposure, low birth weight, asthma and positive youth development.
-Most recently she has developed and is leading the Summer Medical Academy in San Diego.
+Most recently she has developed and serves as an adviser for the Summer Medical Academy in San Diego.

 Susan E. Lovelace, Program Manager

 Susan E. Lovelace has been a program manager in the Center for Healthier Communities at Rady Children’s Hospital-San Diego since early 2008.
 She currently manages programs in oral health and youth development, including FACES for the Future San Diego; Bridge to Employment; and the Wellness Team at Juvenile Hall.
 Prior to joining Rady Children’s, Susan served as Executive Director for the San Diego County Dental Society and San Diego Dental Health Foundation; and previously was Managing Editor for the California Dental Association.